-Nominations for the 2008 awards program are due to BLM State Offices by March 7, 2008.
-BLM State Offices will complete their review and forward nominations to BLM headquarters by April 7, 2008.
+Nominations for the 2009 awards program are due to BLM state offices by February 5, 2010.
+The BLM state offices will complete their reviews and forward nominations to the BLM Washington Office by March 5, 2010.
 It is anticipated that the results of the judging will be announced in late July.
-The awards event will be held in the Fall of 2008.
+The awards event will be held in the Fall 2010.